ShahariarSohan/library-management-ui/README.md

 - User can delete and update books.
 - User can borrow books.
 - User can also see borrowed book summary .
-- React, Redux Toolkit Query (RTK Query), and TypeScript are added.
+- React, Redux Toolkit Query (RTK Query), and TypeScript technologies are used.
 - Some modal and Tailwind CSS component library added.